Browsing UMB Coronavirus Publications by Author "Falvey, Jason R"

-Rehabilitation Care at the Time of Coronavirus Disease-19 (COVID-19) Pandemic: A Scoping Review of Health System RecommendationsNegm, Ahmed M.; Salopek, Adrian; Zaide, Mashal; Meng, Victoria J.; Prada, Carlos; Chang, Yaping; Zanwar, Preeti; Santos, Flavia H.; Philippou, Elena; Rosario, Emily R.; et al. (Frontiers Media SA, 2022-01-04)Purpose: The coronavirus disease-19 (COVID-19) was declared a pandemic by the World Health Organization in March 2020.
-COVID-19, caused by SARS-CoV-2 has imposed a significant burden on health care systems, economies, and social systems in many countries around the world.
-The provision of rehabilitation services for persons with active COVID-19 infection poses challenges to maintaining a safe environment for patients and treating providers.
-Materials and Methods: Established frameworks were used to guide the scoping review methodology.
+Rehabilitation at the Time of Pandemic: Patient Journey Recommendations.Negm, Ahmed M; Salopek, Adrian; Zaide, Mashal; Meng, Victoria J; Prada, Carlos; Chang, Yaping; Zanwar, Preeti; Santos, Flavia H; Philippou, Elena; Rosario, Emily R; et al. (Frontiers Media S.A., 2022-04-12)PURPOSE: The World Health Organization (WHO) declared severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) a pandemic in March 2020, causing almost 3.5 million coronavirus disease (COVID-19) related deaths worldwide.
+The COVID-19 pandemic has imposed a significant burden on healthcare systems, economies, and social systems in many countries around the world.
+The access and delivery of rehabilitation care were severely disrupted, and patients have faced several challenges during the COVID-19 outbreak.
+These challenges include addressing new functional impairments faced by survivors of COVID-19 and infection prevention to avoid the virus spread to healthcare workers and other patients not infected with COVID-19.
+In this scoping review, we aim to develop rehabilitation recommendations during the COVID-19 pandemic across the continuum of rehabilitation care.
+MATERIALS AND METHODS: Established frameworks were used to guide the scoping review methodology.
 Medline, Embase, Pubmed, CINAHL databases from inception to August 1, 2020, and prominent rehabilitation organizations' websites were searched.
-Study Selection: We included articles and reports if they were focused on rehabilitation related recommendations for COVID-19 patients, treating providers, or the general population.
-Data Extraction: Pairs of team members used a pre-tested data abstraction form to extract data from included full-text articles.
-The strength and the quality of the extracted recommendations were evaluated by two reviewers using the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) approach.
-Results: We retrieved 6,468 citations, of which 2,086 were eligible for review, after duplicates were removed.
-We excluded 1,980 citations based on title and abstract screening.
-Of the screened full-text articles, we included all 106 studies.
-A summary of recommendations is presented.
-We assessed the overall evidence to be strong and of fair quality.
-Conclusion: The rehabilitation setting, and processes, logistics, and patient and healthcare provider precaution recommendations identified aim to reduce the spread of SARS-CoV-2 infection and ensure adequate and safe rehabilitation services, whether face-to-face or through teleservices.
-The COVID-19 pandemic is rapidly changing.
-Further updates will be needed over time in order to incorporate emerging best evidence into rehabilitation guidelines.
+STUDY SELECTION: We included articles and reports if they were focused on rehabilitation recommendations for COVID-19 survivors or the general population at the time of the COVID-19 pandemic.
+DATA EXTRACTION: Two of our team members used the pre-tested data extraction form to extract data from included full-text articles.
+The strength and the quality of the extracted recommendations were evaluated by two reviewers using the GRADE (Grading of Recommendations, Assessment, Development and Evaluation) approach.
+RESULTS: We retrieved 6,468 citations, of which 2,086 were eligible after removing duplicates.
+We excluded 1,980 citations based on the title and the abstract.
+Of the screened full-text articles, we included 106 studies.
+We present recommendations based on the patient journey at the time of the pandemic.
+We assessed the evidence to be of overall fair quality and strong for the recommendations.
+CONCLUSION: We have combined the latest research results and accumulated expert opinions on rehabilitation to develop acute and post-acute rehabilitation recommendations in response to the global COVID-19 pandemic.
+Further updates are warranted in order to incorporate the emerging evidence into rehabilitation guidelines.